markwk/ux-health-products-talk/slides/slides.md

 > - Prototype or Build an MVP.
 > - Test and validate.
 > - Rinse and Repeat via Iterative Design.

+---

+### UX Challenges in Healthcare

+> - Healthcare doesn’t happen in just one place; it's an ecosystem (or even a complex adaptive system) of care.
+> - Multiple users, perspectives and stakeholders.
+> - Healthcare hasn't embraced IT or design as heavily as other industries.
+> - Fewer designers and product people as other industries.